 Other animals that may also dig holes in your lawn include raccoons and squirrels.
 Raccoons will dig holes in your grass, searching for food, while squirrels will dig up your lawn to bury food.

-Some of the most common grubs symptoms in your lawn will be drying, brown patches of grass, especially two to three inches in diameter, and the appearance of brown spots on the lawn.
+Some of the most common grub symptoms in your lawn will be drying, brown patches of grass, especially two to three inches in diameter, and the appearance of brown spots on the lawn.

-Your lawn is being dug up mainly because it contains too many grubs.
+Your lawn is being dug up because it contains too many grubs.
 These are the larvae stage of the European cockchafer beetle that is 1 to 2 inches long.
 They serve as a rich source of proteins for crows and many other animals.
-Crows are looking for a grub infestation and will attack the developing chafer larvae while also destroying your turf.
+Crows are looking for a grub infestation and will attack the developing chafer larvae.

 How To Stop Crows Digging Up Your Lawn